Sir-M/Pigment/README.md

 # Pigment
 An Android app which lets you choose your color in Photoshop with additional perks.
-## Todo
+## TODO
+- Fix PaletteView
-- Pointer movement
+- Pointer movement and color
-- PhotoView zoom state is resetting
+- Implement NSD and JMDNS
+  - Remove IP Adress Input on Android
+  - Remove IP Label on Desktop
+- Information about the app
 - Scroll view in the Slider Fragment
-- Implement QR-Code connection
-- Information about the app
-- StayOpen
-- Fullscreen version
-- Premium version
+- Premium version (StayOpen, adding more than 3 swatches, taking picture, )
-- Playstore beta
+- Playstore !
+- Port j